nicolas-gi/KMU_Cybersecurity_Final_Project_2025/README.md

 ## 📋 Project Overview

+You can find the original and processed datasets on this google drive: [datasets](https://drive.google.com/file/d/18hbnETl8FwbYA62mlzlWW0QBPiXzzPbf/view?usp=sharing)

 This project implements machine learning models for network anomaly detection using the CICIDS2017 dataset.
 It includes both binary classification (normal vs. attack) and multi-class classification (specific attack types).

 ### Models Implemented